Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/01/blog-hydrogen-handle-with-care.md

 There are powerful lobbying groups urging policy makers to expand the use of hydrogen as extensively as possible.
 The fact that these lobbyists are funded by oil and gas producers is no surprise.
 Not only does blue hydrogen make use of natural gas, but the business of distributing and selling hydrogen also matches the fossil fuel companies’ competitive advantage in the energy industry.
 8 Many people, me included, are extremely concerned about what ambitious plans for hydrogen usage could lead to, both for energy consumers and for the climate.

+## Restricting hydrogen to sensible applications

 Anywhere that direct electrification is possible – such as for heat pumps and battery electric cars and trucks – the costs to consumers of electrifying are far lower than switching to hydrogen or hydrogen-based fuels.
 Our energy models also show that costs for electricity consumers are far lower when policymakers guarantee supply security by maintaining European electricity trade, rather than moving towards independent national systems that require hydrogen storage to overcome local seasonal imbalances.
 9

 Across Europe as a whole there is a balanced supply of non-fossil electricity – wind, solar, hydropower and nuclear – which can supply year-round power without losing half of the energy to the conversion losses involved in storage.
 On top of these concerns come the recent insights into hydrogen’s contribution to global warming.

-## How much hydrogen would actually leak?

 Policy makers are already facing challenges scaling up clean electricity production fast enough to phase out fossil generation over the next 20 years; adding the electricity demand of inefficient green hydrogen production will make this even harder.
 10 If energy users become locked-in to using hydrogen, but the clean electricity isn’t there to produce sufficient green hydrogen, then we will have to turn to blue hydrogen as a stop gap measure.
 That could be a catastrophe for the climate.